 Periodontal Therapy Fighting Gum Disease

 So much of dentistry is focused on the teeth that people often forget to take care of their gums.
 When it comes to your oral health, they are just as important as your teeth.
 They protect the sensitive enamel around your teeth’s roots and provide them with essential support.
 If too much plaque and bacteria is allowed to accumulate on them, they can develop an infection called periodontal disease, better known as gum disease.
-Dr. Sam DK Kim and our team will always keep an eye on your gums during your regular checkup, and if you develop this condition, we’ll be sure to catch it early and treat it quickly.
+Dr. Yuchen Hu and our team will always keep an eye on your gums during your regular checkup, and if you develop this condition, we’ll be sure to catch it early and treat it quickly.

 Scaling & Root Planing

 Most of the time, mild gum disease can be managed using a standard dental cleaning.
 However, if the infection has become quite advanced, we may choose to use two procedures known as scaling and root planing.
 Basically, they provide a deep cleaning specifically for your gums.

 For scaling, we’ll use specialized tools to break up and clear away plaque and tartar that has gathered along your gum line.
 Then, we’ll gently smooth out the roots of your teeth using root planing.
 This will make it much harder for plaque and bacteria to accumulate on your gums in the future.